secynic/ipwhois/README.rst

 IPWhois.lookup_rws() should be faster than IPWhois.lookup(), but may not be as reliable.
 AFRINIC does not have a Whois-RWS service yet.
 We have to rely on the Ripe RWS service, which does not contain all of the data we need.
-The LACNIC RWS service is supported, but is in beta v2.
+The LACNIC RWS service is supported, but is in beta.
 This may result in availability or performance issues.

 Country Codes